orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 ROADMAP:

-Note that my current development goals are, roughly in this order:

-1. Complete startup/initialization code.
-   Status: DONE

-2. Complete debug logging code.
-   Status: DONE

-3. Complete debugger data collector.
-   Status: DONE

-4. Complete recommends output.
-This is OS aware, and only offers BSDs and GNU/Linux systems the appropriate files/directories/programs.
-   Status: DONE

-5. Complete option handler.
-   Status: DONE.

-6. Complete help/version output handlers.
-   Status: DONE

-7. Complete startup client logic, that's what gets irc client info, etc.
-   Status: DONE

-8. Complete line printers and colorizers.
-   1. for no colorized, sized, indentation controlled: -h or -V
-      Status: DONE
-   2. full, hash print out, colorizer, sizer. real inxi output.
-      Status: DONE

-9. Start on get data and print lines, which is about 2/3 the program.

-   Status of Lines:
-     Short: DONE

-     Basic -b: DONE

-     Full:
-     System: DONE
-     Machine: DONE
-     Battery: DONE
-     Memory: DONE
-     PCI Slots: DONE: NEW!
-     CPU: DONE
-     Graphics: DONE
-     Audio: DONE
-     Network: DONE - with new features!
-     Drives: DONE
-     Optical: DONE - now with BSD support
-     RAID: DONE
-     Partition: DONE
-     Unmounted: DONE
-     USB Info: DONE: NEW!
-     Sensors: DONE [BSD is todo]
-     Repos: DONE
-     Processes: DONE - Improved significantly
-     Weather: DONE
-     Info: DONE

-10. Man page.
-DONE
+pinxi now running as the development branch of inxi.
+As such, it will be either the same as, or ahead of, briefly, inxi, until the two are synced, where it starts over.

+There is only one feature remaining from the original roadmap that is left as a to-do:

-11. Adding support for language hashes, that would replace the hack key values in the print arrays with the alternate language equivalent.
+1. Adding support for language hashes, that would replace the hack key values in the print arrays with the alternate language equivalent.
 Or, if missing that key, print the english.
 That would solve the issue of people flaking out on language support over time.
    Status: NOT Started (but support is designed in as I go along)

-12. Export to json/xml - DONE.
-New options: --output --output-file
+This will only be added if there is real support and interest, there is an active issue on the master branch inxi about this, so if someone steps forwards and wants to do contribute, then it will happen, and if nobody does, then it will not happen.

 ====================================================================